 Stay at an Executive class luxury resort

 Just a 2-minute walk from Lake Chuzenji and a 4-minute drive from Ryuzu Falls.
 Famous for its French cuisine made with locally-sourced ingredients and the outdoor spa with a “Soraburo” onsen.
-Enjoy a superior balcony- or deck-view of Lake Chuenji from any room.
+Enjoy a superior balcony- or deck-view of Lake Chuzenji from any room.

 1. A few minutes on foot